Dacili/Importing-custom-fonts/README.md

 ### 3. Create typography file
 There is a common way of font-weight name mappings (https://developer.mozilla.org/en-US/docs/Web/CSS/font-weight):
 ![image](https://github.com/Dacili/Importing-custom-fonts/assets/37112852/c4df4270-5074-472b-a118-db6a7a268169)
 We need to **map font files names, with font-weight values** when setting up CSS.
-On image we have shown some of matches.
+On the image we have shown some of matches.
 If we're missing file for some weight, just ignore that one, and proceed with other font files.
 ![image](https://github.com/Dacili/Importing-custom-fonts/assets/37112852/e715f426-fd99-4629-a0ab-aaf40a0c1617)

-For regular font you have:
+Example for **Basic-Sans-Bold.otf file** :
 ```
 @font-face {
   font-family: 'Basic Sans';